TemirlanAidarov/AI-Assistent-with-PDF/readme.md

 # PDF AI assistent

-The MultiPDF Chat App is a Python program enabling communication with multiple PDFs through natural language.
+It is a Python program enabling communication with multiple PDFs through natural language.
 It responds to questions about the PDFs using a language model, offering accurate answers relevant to the document content.
 The app exclusively addresses queries related to the loaded PDFs.

 ## How It Works
 ------------